Endogamy

-Endogamy is the practice of marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting those from others as unsuitable for marriage or other close personal relationships.
+Endogamy is the cultural practice of marrying within a specific social group, religious denomination, caste, or ethnic group, rejecting any from outside of the group or belief structure as unsuitable for marriage or other close personal relationships.
+Its opposite, exogamy, describes the social norm of marriage outside of the group.

 Endogamy is common in many cultures and ethnic groups.
-Several religious and ethnic religious groups are traditionally more endogamous, although sometimes with the added dimension of requiring marital religious conversion.
-This permits an exogamous marriage, as the convert, by accepting the partner's religion, becomes accepted within the endogamous rules.
-Endogamy, as distinct from consanguinity, may result in transmission of genetic disorders, the so-called founder effect, within the relatively closed community.
+Several religious and ethnic religious groups are traditionally more endogamous, although sometimes mating outside of the group occurs with the added dimension of requiring marital religious conversion.
+This permits an exogamous marriage, as the convert, by accepting the partner's religion, becomes accepted within the endogamous group.
+Endogamy may result in a higher rate of recessive gene–linked genetic disorders.

 Adherence

 Endogamy can encourage sectarianism and serves as a form of self-segregation.
 For instance, a community resists integration or completely merging with the surrounding population.
 Minorities can use it to stay ethnically homogeneous over a long time as distinct communities within societies that have other practices and beliefs.

 The isolationist practices of endogamy may lead to a group's extinction, as genetic diseases may develop that can affect an increasing percentage of the population.
 However, this disease effect would tend to be small unless there is a high degree of close inbreeding, or if the endogamous population becomes very small in size.